CaptainCrowbar/crow/docs/unicode.md

 ```

 These convert a UTF-32 string into an encoded string.
 They will throw
-`std::invalid_argument` if an invalid Unicode scalar value is encountered.
+`UnicodeError` if an invalid Unicode scalar value is encountered.

 ```c++
 template <CharacterType C>